arvindmvepa/vessel-segmentation/README.md

     └───masks
     └───targets
 ```
-Please organize the data in your dsa directory as follows:
+Organize the data in your dsa directory as follows:

 ```
 dsa